 Use 2-3 tablespoons of instant coffee in boiling water.
 Pour into a shallow bowl and set aside or pop it in the refrigerator until it is at room temperature.

 In a stand mixer, whisk mascarpone cheese, thickened cream and Vanilla Bean Sugar until light and fluffy.
-Separate a quarter of the mixture into a smaller bowl.
+Separate a third of the mixture into a smaller bowl.
 Add the Chocolate Spice, stirring gently to combine.

 Add the Marsala wine to the cooled coffee mixture.
 Have your square dish, or other serving vessels ready.